 At GWA we aim to create an environment where students, staff, parents and the wider community work together to ensure the responsible, safe and positive use of the internet and digital technologies.
 The online world provides us with many opportunities, however it can also present many risks.
 We all have a duty of care to ensure that students are protected from any online potential harm.
-It is important have a duty of care to ensure that students are protected from any online potential harm.
 It is important that students are able to use the internet for education and personal development under the GWA safeguards so ensuring the safe, legal and responsible use which then helps to develop attributes of competent digital citizens.